pip-webui/pip-webui-tutorial/step4/Readme.md

 ### Include compiled HTML templates

-Open **build.conf.js** and add reference to **./temp/pip-webui-tutorial-html.js** file that contains html pages compiled into javascript templates.
+Open **build.conf.js** and add a reference to the **./temp/pip-webui-tutorial-html.js** file that contains html pages compiled into javascript templates.
-In the future versions of **pip-webui-tasks** this step can be removed and done automatically.
+In the future versions of **pip-webui-tasks**, this step can be removed and done automatically.

 ```javascript
     browserify: {